esmero/archipelago-documentation/README.md

 Finally, Archipelago tries to stay humble, slim, and nimble in nature with a small code base full of inline comments and `@todos`.
 All of our work is driven by a clear and [concise but thoughtful planned technical roadmap --updated in tandem with new releases](https://github.com/esmero/archipelago-deployment/issues/35).

-Explore what makes Archipelago so different and hopefully also a well known place:
+Learn what makes Archipelago so different and hopefully also a well known place:
 * [Archipelago's Philosophy & Guiding Principles](docs/ourtake.md)
 * [Strawberryfields Forever](docs/strawberryfields.md)
 * [Software Services](docs/devops.md)